jjfaulkner/jjfaulkner.github.io/content/authors/admin/_index.md

   #     Recognized for contributions to scaling laws in deep learning.
 ---

 Private tutor with 4 years' experience.
-A \nth{4}-year Cambridge PhD researcher, using analytical and computational methods to investigate energy storage mechanisms in Li-ion batteries, with professional experience using ML models for scientific discovery.
+Interested in analytical and computational methods for education and the environment.